keidsiri/Currency-Exchanger/README.md

 * Code editor required (such as Visual Studio Code and Github account)
 * Clone or download this repository to your local machine <a href="https://github.com/keidsiri/Currency-Exchanger"> click here! </a>
 * Open Currency-Exchanger folder in your code editor (VS code) then open the terminal
-* Run the command $ npm install in your terminal to install all dependencies and packages.
+* Run the command '$ npm install' in your terminal to install all dependencies and packages.
-* Run the command $ touch .env on the top level of your directory to create .env file
+* Run the command '$ touch .env' on the top level of your directory to create .env file
 * Add the API_KEY on your .env file ( API_KEY={PlaceYourKeyHere} ) to get the API KEY visit
 <a href="https://www.exchangerate-api.com">ExchangeRate-API</a> site.
 Input your email address and click the "Get Free Key" button.
 * Replace the actual API key on {PlaceYourKeyHere} and save the file.
-* Run the command $ npm run build in the terminal to build the webpack bundle.
+* Run the command '$ npm run build' in the terminal to build the webpack bundle.
-* Run the command $ npm run start to view the application.
+* Run the command '$ npm run start' to view the application.

 ## Known Bugs